josh115/Logs-Analysis-Project/README.md

     [Vagrant 2.2.5](https://www.vagrantup.com/downloads.html)

-2. Download the vagrant setup file provided by udacity and place into the directory where you want your program to run.
+2. Download the vagrant setup file provided by udacity and place into the directory where you want your program to run then run ```vagrant up``` in the terminal to start the virtual machine.
+Once it has started use ```vagrant ssh``` to log into the virtual machine.

 3. Download [newsdata.sql](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip) and place inside the same directory as the vagrant file.